 Second generation Glastafarian teenagers are somewhat challenged when it comes to rebelling against their parents.
 It appears that if you want remarkably nice, well adjusted, responsible children, you could do worse than to drag them off to festivals all Summer from an early age, trusting that they will get you back to your tipi or truck even when you are hallucinating and have lost your shoes.
 Chances are they will then turn into the kind of adults who give up smoking spliffs at around 18 years of age, do jolly well at University, wear understated designer labels and get a job with a decent salary, while retaining many of their parent’s ideals around equality, ecology, community and kindness.

-Most villages have one idiot, Glastonbury being a market town might be allowed 3 or 4, but actually, we have hundreds.
+Most villages have one oddball, Glastonbury being a market town might be allowed 3 or 4, but actually, we have hundreds.
+Only we think of them as ‘lovable local characters’.
 Rival reincarnated King Arthurs have been known to battle it out on the High St. A local B&B hosted 4 people at once who claimed to channel St Germaine, apparently that made for a lively breakfast table, until they all stopped talking to each other.
 More than one person walks through the town sporting a sword or bow and arrows strapped to their backs.

-Glastonbury is, of course, a tourist town, there’s no way the multitude of shops selling stuff that is, quite frankly, not terribly useful, survive through local custom.
+Glastonbury is, of course, a tourist town, although for many their visit is more of a pilgrimage than a day trip.
+There’s no way the multitude of shops selling stuff that is, quite frankly, not necessarily useful or practical, survive through local custom.
 Unlike many tourist towns however Glastonbury attracts visitors throughout the year, not just in the Summer months, this is partly thanks to all the special interest groups who like to congregate in the town for their own annual knees-ups.

-Glastonbury’s calendar is full of gatherings of druids, Wiccans, pagans, fairies, earth mystery enthusiasts, goddesses, Krishna devotees, even ‘Breatharians’ (See my post about Food in Glastonbury.).
-Last year the charity Zombie Walk clashed with the Faery Ball, locals were entertained to overhear fairies replete with cloaks, full-size wings, hair extensions, and the full range of steampunk accessories bitching from the sidelines as to what the fake blood spattered shambling zombies “thought they looked like”.
+Glastonbury’s calendar is full of gatherings of druids, Wiccans, pagans, fairies, earth mystery enthusiasts, goddesses, Krishna devotees, even ‘Breatharians’.
+This year the charity Zombie Walk clashed with the Faery Ball, locals were entertained to overhear fairies replete with cloaks, full-size wings, hair extensions, and the full range of steampunk accessories bitching from the sidelines as to what the fake blood spattered shambling zombies “thought they looked like”.

-All words, photos and the map are copyright Vicki Steward.
+All words and photos are copyright Vicki Steward.